CumulusNetworks/docs/content/guides/production-ready-automation/Quick-Start.md

 5. Use the `vagrant ssh` command to ssh into the oob-mgmt-server.
 This is the jump box to access the rest of the simulation.

-For more information about how to start developing and building onto this blank slate topology, refer to the `README.md` for the Cumulus Networks reference topology Gitlab project and the developer's guide.
+For more information about how to start developing and building onto this blank slate topology, refer to the `README.md` for the Cumulus Networks reference topology GitLab project and the developer's guide.

 ## Destroy and End a Simulation